-Previously, Rosa de Jong worked at the KITLV as junior researcher for the project on the colonial and slavery past of the city of Rotterdam.
+From January through August 2022 Rosa de Jong was the Alexander Grass Memorial Fellow at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, United States Holocaust Memorial Museum.
+Previously, she worked at the KITLV as junior researcher for the project on the colonial and slavery past of the city of Rotterdam.
 She studied History and Philosophy at the University of Amsterdam and concluded her RMA in History with a thesis on the group of refugees arriving in Suriname during the Second World War.

-‘Looking for Agency in Transnational Refugee Trajectories during the Second World War’, Itinerario Journal of Imperial and Global Interactions (2021).
+‘Looking for Agency in Transnational Refugee Trajectories during the Second World War’, Itinerario Journal of Imperial and Global Interactions, 45.1 (2021).

 ‘Elisabeth Temmes: marktvrouw of politieke kracht?’, Historica, 43.2, (2020).